 Had recent visit: If the patient had a recent provider visit that now classifies the patient as “in care” between Time W and the time when the case conference is held, that patient should be excluded from randomization.

+Other: Other reason why patient may be out-of-care and not able to enroll into CoRECT (e.g., prolonged hospitalization, in hospice care, mental or physical disability that makes it impractical to participate).

 Provider discretion: There may be rare instances when a patient does not meet the exclusion criteria above, but the provider feels the patient should not be considered “out-of-care.”
 In these instances, the provider must have a discussion directly with the CoRECT research team about the rationale for excluding the patient from enrollment.
 The CoRECT research team will ultimately be responsible for determination of trial eligibility.

 Figure 4.
 Flowchart for enrollment: patients who fail to link to medical care